Although the damage to the piano in the picture above was

 strings and pins

-Issues in Piano
+Issues and concerns in

-Selection and Care:
+Piano Selection & Care: